hackclub/jams/jams/singles/hacker-card/en-US.md

 Now that you've got an amazing design, you can actually get your card manufactured and have it in your hands in a few weeks!

 Hack Club's [OnBoard grant](https://hackclub.com/onboard/) gives high schoolers $100 to manufacture their own PCB designs, and you can use it to get your own card manufactured.

+> If you're in a club or afterschool group that meets for an hour you're probably reaching the end of your meeting around now.
+Next meeting you can get started with [the OnBoard grant tutorial](https://jams.hackclub.com/jam/onboard-grant) to order your board for manufacturing.